lukebryson/intune-device-compliance-reporter/README.md

 - (Optional) Email notifications for non-compliant devices

 ## 💼 Purpose
-This project was created as part of my Level 4 Software Developer apprenticeship to meet the A1.4 Apply stage.
+This project was created as part of my Level 4 Software Engineer apprenticeship to meet the A1.4 Apply stage.
 It aligns with business needs at Assura by reducing manual effort and improving visibility of device compliance.

 ## 🛠 Technologies Used
 - Python
-- SQLite / PostgreSQL
+- SQLite
 - Microsoft Graph API
 - Pandas & Matplotlib (for data analysis & reporting)